FaiqRafii/DTahfidz/README.md

-# Pengelolaan Hafalan Santri
+# DTahfidz

-Pengelolaan Hafalan Santri is a mobile application designed for managing Quran memorization for santri (students) at pondok pesantren (Islamic boarding schools).
-This app is specifically built to assist **musyrif** (Quran group leaders) and **admin tahfidz** in overseeing the Quran memorization process, attendance, and performance assessments of students.
+DTahfidz is a mobile application designed to manage Quran memorization (hafalan) for students (santri) at Islamic boarding schools (pondok pesantren).
+The application assists **musyrif** (Quran group leaders) and **admin tahfidz** (administrators) in monitoring student progress, managing attendance, and evaluating their Quran memorization performance.

 ---